-Join Chris Reilly for an in-depth discussion in this video Downloading and installing Rhino for Mac, part of Up and Running with Rhino for Mac.
+Join Chris Reilly for an in-depth discussion in this video Downloading and installing Rhino for Mac, part of Learning Rhino for Mac.

 - Let's take a look at downloading and installing Rhino 5 for Mac.
 The first step is to launch a web browser and navigate to rhino3d.com/mac.
 You can see, I'm here already.
 I'll go ahead and click on this download link.
 This takes me to the download page.
 Notice here, we have two columns.
 On the left is Downloads for Windows.
 Obviously, that's not what we're interested in today.
 Let's look on the right here.
 We have stuff for Mac.
 Just one quick aside, in addition to the full version of Rhino for Mac, there's also an IOS app that lets you view Rhino files on your iPad or your iPhone.

 If you're interested in that, check that out.
 What we really want, is this Rhino 5 for Mac.
 I'm going to click on the link.
 Here, I'm prompted to enter an email address.
 Go ahead and do that, and click Next.
 Then I see this yellow notification at the bottom here, telling me that a download link and a license key have been sent to my email.
 I'll wait a few minutes for those to come through.
 I got the email from McNeel.
 I went ahead and clicked on the download link and copied the license key that was sent along with it.

 We'll use that later as we activate the trial license.
 In my Downloads folder, I have Rhinoceros_5.0.2.dmg.
 That's the installer, and at the time of this recording, 5.0.2 is the most current version.
 Yours might be a little bit different.
 To start, I'll just double click on the dmg, and this launches the installer.
 Now, the install is really simple.
 All I need to do is click and drag this Rhinoceros file and drop it in my Applications folder.
 That just copies Rhinoceros from the disk image to my computer.